-Students of the Mankato Ballet Company strive to behave in a positive and constructive manner at all times and to utilize truth, fairness and integrity in the development of personal decisions and relationships both inside and out of the classroom.
+We intend for students and parents of the Mankato Ballet Company to strive to behave in a positive and constructive manner at all times and to utilize truth, fairness and integrity in the development of personal decisions and relationships both inside and out of the classroom.

 - Dancers and company members are the face of MBC and should conduct themselves in a manner that reflects positively on the organization.

 - When representing Mankato Ballet Company, dancers must continue to follow Mankato Ballet Company’s code of conduct as they are representatives of our organization.

 Parent/Guardian Code of Conduct

 - Honesty and integrity are expected.

 - Parents are encouraged to support their child’s/children’s involvement and help them enjoy the art of dance.

 - Parents must demonstrate respect for faculty and staff at all times.

 - Parents must not raise issues of disagreement publicly.